1.1 Suitable alternative employment

 1.6 Trial periods

-Employees at risk of redundancy who accept the offer of suitable alternative employment are entitled to a trial period of 4 weeks.
+Employees at risk of redundancy who accept the offer of suitable alternative employment are entitled to a trial period of four weeks.
 The duration of the trial will be confirmed and notified to the employee before the trial commences.
 The trial period will give both employee and the University an opportunity to assess whether the new job is suitable.
 If an alternative post is deemed not suitable by the University, the employee would be entitled to receive a redundancy payment.
 The trial period will run concurrently with the notice period where notice has been given.

 1.7 Time off to seek alternative employment